yuraloginoff/Sliderify/README.md

 $(".slider").sliderify();
 ```

-You can pass an object to sliderify function to redefine default settings.
-F.i.:
+You can pass an object to sliderify function to redefine default settings, f.i.:
 ```javascript
 $(".slider").sliderify({
 	speed : 500,